rdhar/rdhar/README.md

 I’m based in Edinburgh, UK (UTC +0) where I’m engaged in a **remote, permanent role** as a Senior DevOps Engineer of AWS Cloud Platforms at @tucows: a publicly traded internet services and telecommunications business.

 When I’m not in front of a laptop, you can find me tramping o’er the wee crags of Scotland, in search of the elusive sunshine.
-Happy to chat all things **cloud engineering**, so feel free to connect: www.linkedin.com/in/rishavdhar 🖇️
+Happy to chat all things **cloud engineering**, so feel free to connect: <www.linkedin.com/in/rishavdhar> 🖇️

+This README has been optimized for accessibility based on GitHub's blogpost "[Tips for Making your GitHub Profile Page Accessible](https://github.blog/2023-10-26-5-tips-for-making-your-github-profile-page-accessible)".

 <!--
 **rdhar/rdhar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.